Frieda Salvendy: Biography

 The London Gazette edition for November 1947 listed Salvendy as one of the 'aliens' who had been granted Certificates of Naturalisation, with her address being given as Maldron in Cornwall.
 Her closest friend, Ruth Adams, tragically lost her life on a cliff fall.
 Salvendy eventually settled in Malvern, Worcestershire where she died in 1965.
-She lived in an apartment in a house in North Malvern and had a small group of close friends.
+She lived in an apartment in a house in Malvern Link and had a small group of close friends.
 Her death was announced in the local newspaper: 'Salvendy (Frida) - on March 24, 1965, at Malvern, great painter, grand friend'.
 The notice was placed by her companion, Anna Grace Adams, Salvendy's friend from Cornwall who had moved to Malvern in the mid-1930s.
 Salvendy spent her last days in Court House nursing home in Malvern.
 Her ashes were interred at Malvern Wells cemetery, and a simple stone memorial includes scripture from Psalm 63 - 'My soul thirsts for God.
 She shares the plot with Adams, who died in 1976 and two other local women.

 There has been a renewed interest in Frieda Salvendy and her contribution to the art world.
 Some of her work was featured in the Jewish Museum Vienna in 2017 as part of an exhibition entitled, ‘The Better Half – Jewish Women Artists Before 1938’.
 Her work was included in the 2019 exhibition City Of Women: Female Artists in Vienna from 1900 to 1938 at the Österreichische Galerie Belvedere.
 In 2020 the Ben Uri Research Unit in London published Czech Routes to Britain in which Frieda Salvendy is given prominence.
 She exhibited with Ben Uri in 1945 and 1946, and the book explains how “her reputation is currently undergoing a reassessment.”

 In December 2021, a plaque was installed on the outer wall of the care home where she died, in Court Road, Malvern, Worcestershire, by Martin Sugarman of the Jewish American Society for Historic Preservation U.K. Branch and others.
 Additionally, a "Remembering Stone" was placed over her forgotten gravesite in the Malvern Cemetery.